ipleiria-robotics/indoor_positioning_uwb/README.md

 #### Software tools requirements

-To use this repository, there are some requirements.
-First, it is necessary to install all the software used on the development.
+To use the software made available in this repository, there are some requirements.
+First, one has to install all the needed development software:

-- Installation of the IDE Segger to compile and program the devices DWM1001.
-To setting up the environment, follow instructions from original Decawave's repository ([dwm1001-examples](https://github.com/Decawave/dwm1001-examples)).
-There you can see the adicional packages to install to compile the projects.
-It is important to refer that, after the IDE installation and after all the Decawave's instructions, some corrections may occur.
-At the same time, we recommend being careful with the size folder path where the project will be downloaded.
+- Install the IDE Segger to compile and program the DWM1001 devices.
+To set up the environment, follow the instructions from the original Decawave's repository ([dwm1001-examples](https://github.com/Decawave/dwm1001-examples)).
+There you can see the adicional packages to install to be able to compile the projects.
+It is important to note that, after the IDE installation, and after all the Decawave's instructions, some corrections may occur.
+At the same time, we recommend being careful with the folder path size where the project will be hosted.

-- Installation of Python 3.7.5 and install the packages require to run the scripts.
+- Install Python 3.7.5 and the packages required to run the scripts.
 More information on the software module presented on this repository.

 If there is a necessity to use the same code developed, the Arduino IDE must be installed to program the Arduino device.

-#### Another used tools (Groud-truth):
+#### Other used tools (Ground-truth):

-For the measurement of the ground-truth data to compare with the distances and positions estiamted another equipments were used.
+For the measurement of the ground-truth data for comparison with the estimated distances and positions, third-party equipment was used:

-- Theodelite to obtain the coordinates in cartesian axis format from the anchors and the tag.
+- A theodelite, to obtain the coordinates of the anchors and the tag in world coordinates.

 - Laser distance meter to measure the real distances between two devices.

-- An encoder used to obtain the pulses on relative to the conveyor we used to execute the dynamic tests.
+- An encoder used to obtain the pulses and measure the traveling distance in a conveyor (for dynamic tests).

-**Note:** We used this equipment but the user is free to use any other types of equipment to obtain the real values of distances and positions.
+**Note:** We used this equipment but the user is free to use any other types of equipment to obtain the real distances and positions values for ground-truth evaluationn and error assessment.

-More explanations can be found on each folder on the repository container.
+More explanations can be found on each folder within this repository.

 ***

 ## Respository Description

-This repository is divided on two main folders.
-The firmware folder where all the firmware developed is allocated wit the correspondent guide lines.
-On the software folder exist all the Python scripts developed to be used on capturing and analysing data.
-In each folder there are guidelines explaining how to install and to execute them.
+This repository is divided in two main folders.
+The firmware folder is where all the firmware developed is stored.
+On the software folder you will find all the Python scripts that were developed for capturing and analysing data.
+In each folder there are guidelines explaining how to install the needed software and how to execute it.

 #### Description of  the elaborated tests